 Susan Marks, Treasurer: Susan is a CPA and an Audit Principal with McDonald Jacobs, P.C., with over thirty years of experience as an auditor and practicing accountant, specializing in the nonprofit industry.
 She splits her time between Portland, for work, and Kirkland, where her husband and cat reside (with a biweekly commute between Portland and Seattle by train).
 Susan also serves as Treasurer for Bicycle Transportation Alliance (Portland).
 Susan received a BS degree in business administration/accounting from Oregon State University.

 Bryony Angell: Bryony is a lifelong resident of Seattle and was born into birding; her parents introduced her to annual trips to the Skagit to see eagles when she was a toddler.
 Birds and the outdoors have been a part of her life ever since.
 She's birded in Honduras, England and Italy's Po River Delta, but the Northwest is still her favorite place to spend time in nature.
 Bryony is a professional writer covering health care and parenting topics, and in her free time blogging about being an urban girl birder.
 She loves social media and wants to make birding as mainstream to her peers as brunch on Sundays.
-She lives with her husband James and son Vireo (yes that is his name!) in North Seattle.
+She lives with her husband James and children Vireo (yes that is his name!) and Vesper in North Seattle.